dbp/shoebox/README.md

 2. Shed does not care about sharing.
 It's primary goal is to be able to dump data into it and then process (& archive) it.
 Being online at all is, at least for now, a non-goal, except insofar as a browser is used as an interface.
-Sharing seems to be where the majority of effort on the main Camlistore implementation has gone.
+Sharing seems to be where the majority of recent effort on the main Camlistore implementation has gone.
 Whereas, by contrast, ever though there was discussion of it years ago, Camlistore still doesn't have any support for storing email (which Shed does!).
 Related to not being about sharing, Shed